amiyatulu/avrtti/README.md

 ## Avrtti
 ##### āvṛtti (Sanskrit): turn of path or way, course, process, direction

-A web app to design study content and review assessments
+A web app to design and open review study content and open review assessments